 a.
 All uses allowed in Zone B1.

 Agricultural uses existing at the time of the adoption of this bylaw and rebuilding on existing foundations of agricultural structures.
 New agricultural uses which require clearing may be permitted by the Conservation Commission.

+Animal husbandry, subject to review by the Chilmark Animal Control Officer and Board of Health, and adhering to density guidelines (animals/acre) outlined in https://extension.unh.edu/resource/housing-and-space-guidelines-livestock .

 Uses which, in the opinion of the Planning Board, do not substantially alter local vegetation, wildlife habitat, or landforms, and which do not require a building.
-(Paths, driveways and recreational uses, etc).
+(Paths, driveways and recreational uses, etc.).

 Zone C (areas within 200 feet of any stream or wetland draining into Squibnocket Pond, measured from the bank of a stream or the boundary of a wetland as defined in Chilmark Wetland Bylaw).